GoogleChrome/proxy-polyfill/README.md

 $ bower install proxy-polyfill
 ```

+If this is imported as a Node module, it will polyfill the global namespace rather than returning the `Proxy` object.

 ## Supports

 The polyfill supports browsers that implement the full [ES5 spec](http://kangax.github.io/compat-table/es5/), such as IE9+ and Safari 6+.